-- ii) the securities are not illiquid securities i.e., they may be realised by the Company within seven days at the price, or approximately at the price, at which they are valued by the Company. - 2.3 The Company may invest no more than 10% of net assets in transferable securities or money market instruments issued by the same body provided that the total value of transferable securities and money market instruments held in the issuing bodies in each of which it invests more than 5%, is less than 40%. - 2.4 The limit of 10% in 2.3 is raised to 35% if the transferable securities or money market instruments are issued or guaranteed by an EU Member State or its local authorities or by a non-EU Member State or public international body of which one or more EU Member States are members.
-The transferable securities and money market instruments referred to in 2.4 and 2.7 will not be taken into account for the purpose of applying the limit of 40% referred to in 2.3. - 2.5 The Company may not invest more than 20% of net assets in deposits made with the same credit institution.
-Deposits with any one credit institution, other than (i) a credit institution authorised in the EU Member States, Norway, Iceland or Liechtenstein (the "EEA"), (ii) a credit institution authorised within a signatory state (other than an EEA Member State) to the Basle Capital Convergence Agreement of July 1988 (Switzerland, Canada, Japan, United States of America) or (iii) a credit institution authorised in Jersey, Guernsey, the Isle of Man, Australia or New Zealand, held as ancillary liquidity must not exceed 10% of net assets.
-This limit may be raised to 20% in the case of deposits made with the Depositary. - 2.6 The risk exposure of the Company to a counterparty to an over-the-counter ("OTC") derivative may not exceed 5% of net assets.
+- ii) the securities are not illiquid securities i.e., they may be realised by the Company within seven days at the price, or approximately at the price, at which they are valued by the Company. - 2.3 The Company may invest no more than 10% of net assets in transferable securities or money market instruments issued by the same body provided that the total value of transferable securities and money market instruments held in the issuing bodies in each of which it invests more than 5%, is less than 40%. - 2.4 Subject to the prior approval of the Central Bank, the limit of 10% (in 2.3) may be raised to 25% in the case of bonds that are issued by a credit institution which has its registered office in a Member State and is subject by law to special public supervision designed to protect bond-holders.
+If a UCITS invests more than 5% of its net assets in these bonds issued by one issuer, the total value of these investments across all issuers may not exceed 80% of the Net Asset Value of the UCITS. - 2.4 The limit of 10% in 2.3 is raised to 35% if the transferable securities or money market instruments are issued or guaranteed by an EU Member State or its local authorities or by a non-EU Member State or public international body of which one or more EU Member States are members.
+The transferable securities and money market instruments referred to in 2.4 and 2.7 will not be taken into account for the purpose of applying the limit of 40% referred to in 2.3. - 2.5 The Company may not invest more than 20% of its assets in deposits made with the same body. - 2.6 The risk exposure of the Company to a counterparty to an over-the-counter ("OTC") derivative may not exceed 5% of net assets.
 This limit is raised to 10% in the case of a credit institution authorised in the EEA, a credit institution authorised within a signatory state (other than an EEA Member State) to the Basle Capital Convergence Agreement of July 1988 or a credit institution authorised in Jersey, Guernsey, the Isle of Man, Australia or New Zealand. - 2.7 Notwithstanding paragraphs 2.3, 2.5 and 2.6 above, a combination of two or more of the following issued by, or made or undertaken with, the same body may not exceed 20% of net assets: - (i) investments in transferable securities or money market instruments; - (ii) deposits, and/or - (iii) counterparty risk exposures arising from OTC derivatives transactions. - 2.8 The limits referred to in 2.3, 2.4, 2.5, 2.6 and 2.7 above may not be combined, so that exposure to a single body will not exceed 35% of net assets. - 2.9 Group companies are regarded as a single issuer for the purposes of 2.3, 2.4, 2.5, 2.6 and 2.7.
 However, a limit of 20% of net assets may be applied to investment in transferable securities and money market instruments within the same group. - 2.10 The Company may invest up to 100% of net assets in different transferable securities and money market instruments issued or guaranteed by any EU Member State, its local authorities, non-EU Member States or public international body of which one or more EU Member States are members.